 The serious recession, the pandemic and the lowest employment rate in history have emphasised but one very important lesson: that we should have enough savings for rainy days.
-Yet, a recent OCBC survey revealed that 2 in 3 Singaporeans don’t have enough savings to last them 6 months or more, which is indeed worrying.
+Yet, an OCBC survey revealed that 2 in 3 Singaporeans don’t have enough savings to last them 6 months or more, which is indeed worrying.
 The importance of having an emergency fund to provide that financial safety net in case of an unexpected financial setback is crucial.

 First, a quick overview of three low-risk savings instruments available for you to keep that spare cash.

 |Interest rates (January 2021)||0.2% – 1.3% p.a||0.32% – 1.63% p.a.
 (Average return of of 0.89% p.a. over 10 years) (Returns differs with every month’s issuance)||0.3% to 3% p.a.|

 |Tenure/Duration||3 to 36 months||Up to 10 years, with higher interest earned in the later years||None|

 |Min. deposit amount||$1,000 or even $10,000 and more for higher rates||$500||Some savings accounts require a min. $1,000 initial deposit, others do not impose a minimum. |